-Spain's Socialists threaten Rajoy with no-confidence vote
+Spain's socialists threaten Rajoy with no-confidence vote

 Until recently Rajoy had managed to limit the impact of the scandal, which involves alleged illegal donations by construction magnates that were supposedly distributed as cash payments to party leaders in return for juicy contracts.

-On Tuesday he told business leaders at a lunch that he would continue to reject calls to resign and his strong majority in Parliament was a guarantee of political stability in Spain, according to a source who was briefed on the meeting.

-Rajoy, who came close to having to ask for a financial rescue last year when the euro zone crisis was at its worst point, is at pains to differentiate his leadership from less stable coalition governments elsewhere in southern Europe.
+On Monday, Rajoy rejected calls to resign over the scandal and said he would not give in to "blackmail".

-Facing growing pressure within the PP over his handling of the corruption scandal, he said he would stick to his political reform programme until the 2015 election.
+Facing growing pressure within the PP over his handling of the case, he said he would apply his political program until 2015 and had no plan to call early elections.

 But pressure from other political groups is mounting.